eapowertools/qlik-field-usage-automation/README.md

 - A Master Object is determined to be unused if it is not found on any scanned sheet.

 **Unused Master Dimensions/Master Measures**
-- Master Dimensions and Master Measures can be determined to be unused if they are not found on any scanned sheets, **_however_** this application does not scan for Master Dimension or Master Measure references, so this cannot be guaranteed.
+- Master Dimensions and Master Measures can be determined to be unused if they are not found on any scanned sheets, **_however_** this automation does not scan for Master Dimension or Master Measure references, so this cannot be guaranteed.

 ## Updates and Versioning
 The automation will automatically let you know (in its Output) when a new version of the template is available to be downloaded from this location.
 Updates are not forced, as the template is locked to a specific version (branch), so it is up to the user when a new template should be fetched.

 ## Current Scope and Limitations
 This automation does not currently support:
+- Scanning of QVW files.
+Only Qlik Sense apps are supported
 - Scanning Master Measure and Master Dimension references (e.g. [Total Sum of Sales] used in an expression)
 - Logging of parent objects (containers, filterpanes) that do not have matches in any child objects (e.g. a container that holds a text object with no matches -- the text object will still be logged with no hit, but the parent container will not)

 This automation is currently limited to:
-- Scanning a single application at a time
+- Scanning a single Qlik Sense application at a time

 ## Field and Variable Recognition
 ### Field Recognition